 The primary cause of melanoma is exposure to ultraviolet light (UV) in those with low levels of skin pigment.
-Other risk factors include family history of skin cancer, poor immune system and rare genetic defects like xeroderma pigmentosm.
-Use of sunscreen and avoiding UV light may prevent melanoma.
+Other risk factors include a family history of skin cancer, poor immune system and rare genetic defects like xeroderma pigmentosm.
+The use of sunscreen and avoiding UV light may prevent melanoma.

 To know more about melanoma you can refer to our Melanoma Guide